omab/django-social-auth/doc/testing.rst

     TEST_GOOGLE_PASSWORD = 'password_for_testing_account'

-There's support for Selenium_ tests too on root contrib directory.
-To run install selenium::
+There's support for Selenium_ tests too in the root contrib directory.
+To run, install selenium::

     $ pip install selenium